blue vervain

 Is Blue Vervain Edible?

-Holistic practitioners and herbalists believe that vervain has healing properties, including:
+Holistic practitioners and clinical herbalists believe that blue vervain has a range of beneficial properties, including:

-The anti-inflammatory, anti-fever and pain-relieving properties of blue vervain are similar to aspirin.
-This herb is also a gentle astringent that has been used as a mouthwash for sore, inflamed, and bleeding gums; as an eyewash for tired, inflamed eyes; and to help irritable bowel syndrome (IBS), coughs, or asthma.
-Its astringency combined with its antispasmodic properties makes it helpful for IBS and relieves constipation.
-It also boosts kidney and liver function.
+This herb is also a gentle astringent traditionally used as a mouthwash for sore, inflamed, and bleeding gums; as an eyewash for tired, inflamed eyes; and for digestive issues like irritable bowel syndrome (IBS), coughs, and asthma.
+Its combination of astringent and antispasmodic properties makes it helpful for IBS and easing occasional constipation.
+It is also thought to support kidney and liver function.

 How to Use Blue Vervain